Your questions answered

 Can impact analysis reach across all three modelling languages?

 Yes, of course.
 All elements defined in a Modelio project (UML, ArchiMate, BPMN or extensions) can be linked/traced together.

 Are elements in one modelling paradigm being copied and converted, or do they remain linked and synced, so that future changes are synced between modelling paradigms?

-The “refinement” tool allows to create UML elements from ArchiMate elements.
-The two models are separate, but linked together.
+The “refinement” tool allows you to create UML elements from ArchiMate elements.
+The two models are separate but linked together.
 Automated synchronization may not be desirable by the user.
 It may be supported by a specific customization.

 Does Modelio provide a unique repository that can be shared with different users?